Curlings Main Rules, Major Tournaments and Betting Strategies

 These days, curling season is quite busy, it includes numerous World Curling Tour events and elite Grand Slam tournaments.
-However, the vast majority of the competitions do not attract much public attention, and therefore bookmakers don’t offer bets for all.
+However, the vast majority of the competitions do not attract much public attention, and therefore sportsbooks don’t offer bets for all.
 In the lines, as a rule, you can find only five tournaments.

-Curling matches at the Winter Games take place only once every four years and attract huge attention of bettors around the world - not only those who are fond of this sport or at least know the rules, but also ordinary fans of their countries.
+Curling matches at the Winter Games take place only once every four years and attract huge attention from bettors around the world - not only those who are fond of this sport or at least know the rules, but also ordinary fans of their countries.
 The competition sits in the men's, women's and mixed categories.
 Ten teams play each other once in the group stage, and the top four teams continue to play for medals.

 Within the framework of the world championship, the best teams are identified every year.
 The format almost completely copies the Olympic format, only in the group stage 12 teams are represented instead of ten.
 A large volume of bets are attracted by the men's and women's tournaments, but competitions in mixed teams and double mix are also in demand.

 The tournament has been held annually since 1975 in the men's and women's categories.
 There are ten men's and women's teams participating in the matches of the Higher Division.
 The competition system includes the group stage and the playoffs.

 This is the only national championship that sportsbooks will offer bets on.
 This is not surprising, because Canada is the most successful country in curling, and the largest number of players are registered there.
 The men's tournament, called The Brier, was first played in 1927 and is now held every year, bringing the best teams from different Canadian provinces.

 known as The Tournament of Hearts, are also annual and have attracted a lot of attention from curling enthusiasts since 1961.
 The Canadian Championship in both categories is held with 16 teams divided into two equal groups.
 The best eight teams go to the second group stage, where they identify who will participate in the final four.